The Sugarlands: Late 19th and early 20th centuries

 Altho our meals were mighty lean.

 In 1912, the Pi Beta Phi women's fraternity established the Pi Beta Phi settlement school in Gatlinburg to combat poverty in the area.
 The early Pi Phi teachers' scrapbooks and letters recalled the region's sub-par conditions.
-One remarked that the Sugarlands was a "land of poorer homes" than even Gatlinburg, itself selected for the settlement school as the community most in need.
+One remarked that the Sugarlands was a "land of poorer homes" than even Gatlinburg, which was selected for the settlement school as the community most in need.
 Another recalled a dining experience with a family in the Sugarlands where the food was served on "large pail lids" while chickens roamed freely through the house.
-Some of the area children didn't know simple childhood games, and others knew nothing about Christmas.
+Some of the area children did not know simple childhood games, and others knew nothing about Christmas.
 Regardless, building on the initial successes of the Gatlinburg school, the Pi Phis decided to open a school in the Sugarlands in 1920.
 The school was located near the old Ransom Sims place, in the vicinity of the Sugarlands Cemetery.
 While the Sugarlanders were initially suspicious of the Pi Phis' intentions, they eventually welcomed the benefits of the settlement school.
-Its presence allowed children in Gatlinburg and the Sugarlands to get a basic education, and helped to improve the health and economy of the area.
+Its presence allowed children in Gatlinburg and the Sugarlands to get a basic education and helped to improve the health and economy of the area.